BG6TPX/Lynx/README.md

 # Project_FPGA
-This is study manual for FPGA based on Zynq UltraScale+ MPSoC ZU15EG
+This is study manual for FPGA based on Zynq UltraScale+ MPSoC ZU15EG and Zynq XC7Z020